Arts Centre Melbourne · PLAY Creative Learning Program · 2026

 In This Session

-• Live table reads from shortlisted scripts
+• Live table read of shortlisted script A

 • Dramaturgical analysis & discussion